Does a Restraining Order Go on Your Record?

 Table of Contents

 Concerned about “does a restraining order go on your record?”
-The answer is yes; a restraining order can appear on your record, either temporarily or permanently.
-However, its impact on your record and any background checks can vary:
+The answer is yes; in most jurisdictions, including California, restraining orders do go on your record.
+However, the visibility and impact of these orders can differ based on whether they are temporary or permanent.
+However, its impact on your record and any background checks can vary depending on the jurisdiction and the type of order involved:

 • Temporary restraining orders may not show up on your record, but final restraining orders can be entered into a domestic violence database and may appear on a background check.